famichu/MagLevSwitch_ReferenceKeyboard/README.md

 ## Assembly
 - 1. Solder all devices.

 - 2. Insert switches through a top plate.
 <img src="./img/assembly_2.png" width="500px" a="Step2">

-- 3. Place the bottom switch cap onto the bottom case.
+- 3. Place the bottom switch cap onto the bottom case (Insert nuts into holes on the bottom plate if you print it by yourself.).
 <img src="./img/assembly_3.png" width="500px" a="Step3">
-    Insert nuts into holes on the bottom plate if you print it by yourself.

 - 4. Fix the PCB with screws.
 <img src="./img/assembly_4.png" width="500px" a="Step4">

-- 5. Insert an OLED module with a flex PCB into the top case.
-    Insert nuts into holes on the top plate if you print it by yourself.
+- 5. Insert an OLED module with a flex PCB into the top case (Insert nuts into holes on the top plate if you print it by yourself).

 - 6. Connect the flex-PCB with the main PCB.
 <img src="./img/assembly_6.png" width="500px" a="Step6">

 - 7. Close the top and bottom cases with screws.
 <img src="./img/assembly_7.png" width="500px" a="Step7">

 - 8. Stick rubber feets.
 <img src="./img/assembly_8.png" width="500px" a="Step8">

 - 9. Install keycaps and a knob.
 <img src="./img/assembly_9.png" width="500px" a="Step9">

-- 10 Finish!
+- 10. Finish!
 <img src="./img/assembly_10.png" width="500px" a="Step10">

 # Directory configuration